Astra Clément-Bayard

 The Clément-Bayard No.1 airship was offered to the French government but was too expensive so it was bought by Tsar Nicholas II for the Russian army.

 In 1910 the Clément-Bayard No.2, piloted by Maurice Clément-Bayard, was the first airship to cross the Channel, travelling over 380 km in six hours.
-The army ordered three.
+The French army ordered three.

 The company was bought by Citroën in 1922.

 The airship hangar in La Motte-Breuil is still maintained by Clément-Talbot Ltd.

 Clément-Bayard dirigibles

 Seven Clément-Bayard airships were completed.